DouglasChan/Twitter-Network-Explorer/readme.md

 Network crawler
 The true number of comparisons will be less due to accounts being in the top mentioned of multiple other people, or from protected / deactivated accounts.

+Similarity scores increasing with size of network.

+Make threshold similarity into an argument?

 * This is mean to be an example
 * Markdown is really fast